 Jan-Jaap Jager, Chief Revenue Officer at Acronis

 JJ has more than 14 years of experience in the IT industry.
-He has been working for the company for more than 3 years now, but has been close with Acronis over a longer period.
+He has been working for Acronis for more than 3 years now, but has been close with Acronis over a longer period.
 As CEO of the Intergenia Group, JJ was responsible for managing companies like Datadock, Server4you, Serverloft, unmetered.com, Plusserver, Internet24 and the event business Worldhostingdays (WHD) which is currently the largest pure cloud service provider event in the world.
 Besides the 40,000 servers and more than 2 million domains that he had under his management, he also hosted the cloud backup solution for Acronis in Intergenia’s Strasbourg and St. Louis datacenters.
 His presentation goes through the evolution of Cloud data protection and how they are taking new steps with Cloud and AI to strengthen our cyber security.

 Simon Aldous, Head of Channels – EMEA